Have you been accused of committing domestic assault? What are the possible consequences of a conviction under UK law?

-The laws surrounding domestic assault, abuse and violence are in a state of transition; the UK Government has launched a number of initiatives in the past 10 years which are changing the way domestic cases are dealt with, both during police investigation and court proceedings.
+The laws surrounding domestic violence, abuse and assault are in a state of transition.
+The UK government has launched a number of initiatives over the past 10 years intended to change the way domestic cases are dealt with, during both police investigations and court proceedings.

-Specific offences for domestic assault, abuse or violence do not currently exist, as each is attributed to a different area of criminal law.
-For instance, an arrest for an act of domestic assault would be charged as one of three assault charges (common assault, ABH or GBH).
+Specific offences for domestic assault, abuse or domestic violence do not currently exist under UK law, as each is attributed to a different area of criminal law.
+For instance, an arrest for an act of domestic assault would be charged as one of three assault charges:

-However, in 2015, new legislation was introduced which criminalised the use of “controlling or coercive behaviour in an intimate or family relationship” through the Serious Crime Act 2015 (section 76), which was introduced to prevent emotional or psychological abuse in domestic scenarios.
+In 2015, new legislation was introduced which criminalised the use of ‘controlling or coercive behaviour in an intimate or family relationship’ through the Serious Crime Act 2015 (section 76), which was introduced to prevent emotional or psychological abuse in domestic scenarios.

-There are currently a number of conflicting definitions of domestic abuse, including between the Government’s adopted definition and the legal definition provided by the Civil Prosecution Service.
-It is important to know the differences to know precisely where you stand in incidents involving domestic assault.
+There are currently a number of conflicting definitions of domestic abuse, including between the government’s adopted definition and the legal definition provided by the Crown Prosecution Service (CPS).
+It is important to know the differences between these definitions to know precisely where you stand in incidents involving allegations of domestic assault.

-Although domestic assault is not an offence in itself, it is, instead, applied to the most relevant category of offence, e.g. assault, a specific sexual offence or an offence described by the new serious crime act.
+Although domestic assault is not an offence in itself, an incident is applied to the most relevant category of offence, such as assault, a specific sexual offence or an offence described by the new serious crime act.

 What are the types of domestic abuse?

-Sexual abuse cases are viewed very seriously, and are therefore are usually heard by the Crown Court, but the nature of individual cases and resulting police investigations will determine whether this is the most appropriate course of action.
+Sexual abuse cases are viewed very seriously in law and cases of this nature are usually heard by the crown court.
+The nature of individual cases and resulting police investigations will determine whether this is the most appropriate course of action.

-The new Serious Crime Act, introduced in 2015, now specifically prohibits the use of coercive or controlling behaviour within a familial environment.
-A wide variety of psychological, emotional and financial abuse are now clearly addressed in law which means the following acts are prohibited under the new law:
+The Serious Crime Act – which was introduced in 2015 – now specifically prohibits the use of coercive or controlling behaviour within a familial environment.
+A wide variety of examples of psychological, emotional and financial abuse are now clearly addressed in law which means the following acts are now prohibited under this law: